raul23/SimulRPi/README.rst

             must be one of those recognized by the module *pynput*.
 See the *SimulRPi* documentation for a list of valid key names: https://bit.ly/2Pw1OBe.
-Example: *alt*, *cmd_r* (default: *alt_r*) --on     Time in seconds the LED will stay turned ON at a time. (default: 1) --off    Time in seconds the LED will stay turned OFF at a time. (default: 1)
+Example: *alt*, *cmd_r* (default: *alt_r*) --on     Time in seconds the LEDs will stay turned ON at a time. (default: 1) --off    Time in seconds the LEDs will stay turned OFF at a time. (default: 1)

 How to run the script
 ~~~~~~~~~~~~~~~~~~~~~